Small Business Financial Health Calculator

 What is the current ratio and why is it important?

 The current ratio is a liquidity metric that measures a company's ability to cover its short-term liabilities with its short-term assets.
-It is calculated by dividing current assets by current liabilities.
+It is calculated by dividing total assets by total liabilities.
 A ratio of 2.0 or higher is generally considered healthy, indicating a business has sufficient liquid assets to meet its immediate financial obligations.

 What does the debt-to-equity ratio tell you?